 These monthly payments do have drawbacks, however:

-- If you're not working for the company making the offer, your benefit amount typically will not increase between now and your retirement date.
-During retirement, your life annuity payments typically do not come with inflation protection, so your monthly benefits are likely to lose purchasing power over time.
+- If you're no longer working for the company making the offer, your benefit amount typically will not increase between now and your retirement date.
+Furthermore, once you begin receiving life annuity payments, your payment amount typically will not come with inflation protection.
+As a result, your monthly benefits are likely to lose purchasing power over time.
 An annual inflation rate of 3%, the average since 1926, will cut the value of your benefit in half in 24 years.

-A lump sum may seem attractive: You give up the right to receive future monthly benefit payments in exchange for a large cash payment now—typically the actuarial net present value of your age-65 benefit, discounted to today.
-Taking the money up front gives you flexibility: You can invest it yourself, and if you have assets remaining at your death, you can leave them to your heirs.
+A lump-sum payment may seem attractive.
+You give up the right to receive future monthly benefit payments in exchange for a cash-out payment now—typically, the actuarial net present value of your age-65 benefit, discounted to today.
+Taking the money up front gives you flexibility.
+You can invest it yourself, and if you have assets remaining at the time of your death, you can leave them to your heirs.

-However, keep the following cautionary factors in mind:
+However, keep in mind the following cautionary factors:

 - You are responsible for making the funds last throughout your retirement.

-- Your investments may be subject to market fluctuation that could increase or reduce the value of your assets and the income you can generate from them.
+- Your investments may be subject to market fluctuation, which could increase or reduce the value of your assets and the income you can generate from them.

-- If you don't roll the proceeds directly into an IRA or employer qualified plan like a 401(k) or 403(b), the distribution will be taxed as ordinary income and may push you into a higher tax bracket.
+- If you don't roll the proceeds directly into an IRA or an employer-qualified plan like a 401(k) or a 403(b), the distribution will be taxed as ordinary income and may push you into a higher tax bracket.
 If you take the distribution before age 59½, you may also owe a 10% early withdrawal tax penalty.

-- You can use some or all of the lump sum to purchase an annuity, which could provide a monthly income stream as well as inflation protection or other features.
+- You can use some or all of the lump sum to purchase an annuity—typically, an immediate annuity—which could provide a monthly income stream as well as inflation protection or other optional features built into the cost.
 But as an individual buyer, you may not be able to negotiate as good a deal with the insurance provider as the benefit you would have received by taking the pension plan annuity, so the annuity may or may not replicate the monthly pension payment you would have received from your employer.
-You also need to select your annuity provider carefully, paying special attention to companies’ credit ratings, and make sure you read and understand the terms and conditions of the annuity.
+You also need to select your annuity provider carefully, paying special attention to a company's credit ratings, and make sure you read and understand the terms and conditions of the annuity.